2. Development and Review

 7. The need for a new or restructured module is recognised at departmental or subject level, and a Module Co-ordinator is identified to lead on drafting the proposal.

-8. Using the MAF and the guidance provided in the Quality Handbook, a draft proposal is prepared; where a module is being restructured this should be indicated in the box in each section where changes are being proposed.
+8. Using the MAF and the guidance provided in section 2.2 of the Academic Quality Handbook, a draft proposal is prepared; where a module is being restructured this should be indicated in the box in each section where changes are being proposed.

-10. Institutes should have a process by which module proposals are scrutinised by an independent academic member of staff who has not been involved in writing the module (e.g. a module reviewer might be nominated by the Director of Learning & Teaching or equivalent, or Director of Postgraduate Studies.
+10. Faculties shouldensure that module proposals are scrutinised by an independent academic member of staff who has not been involved in writing the module.

 11. The assessor should consider the module, provide constructive feedback in the section at the end of the MAF and recommend one of the following actions: